ark1/Sticky-Footer-jQuery-Plugin/README.md

 *Features:*

-1. The footer will only anchor itself to the bottom of the window when the hight of the content is greater than that of the window.
+1. The footer will only anchor itself to the bottom of the window when the height of the content is greater than that of the window.
-2. The footer will self expand (open) as the user scrolls to teh bottom of the page.
+2. The footer will self expand (open) as the user scrolls to the bottom of the page.
 3. There are configurable callbacks to change the active, inactive, open and closed states of the toggle.
 4. Supported by all modern browsers (IE6 is not a modern browser ;))